AEK Athens F.C.: Golden Years (1988–1997)

-In the summer of 1988 the new president Stratos Gidopoulos hired the former player Dušan Bajević and with signings such as Mirosław Okoński and Antonis Minou built a well-worked team.
+In the summer of 1988, the new president Stratos Gidopoulos apointed the former player Dušan Bajević and with signings such as Mirosław Okoński and Antonis Minou built a well-worked team.
 AEK clinched the title after winning a crucial match 1–0 against Olympiacos at the Athens Olympic Stadium.
-Takis Karagiozopoulos scored the goal that gave AEK its first Championship after ten years.
+Takis Karagiozopoulos scored the goal that gave AEK their first Championship after ten years.
 The following season with the addition of Daniel Batista AEK won also the Greek Super Cup of 1989, beating Panathinaikos on penalties after the match ended in a 1–1 draw and the League Cup winning Olympiacos by 3–2, in an institution that took place only once.

-In 1991 AEK faced administrative problems and which led Gidopoulos to resign and a temporary administration led by Kostas Generakis took over.
-The new management of the club put the club's finances of in order and at the same time proceeded in the transfers of Refik Šabanadžović, Vasilis Dimitriadis and Alexis Alexandris.
+In 1991, AEK faced administrative problems which led Gidopoulos to resign and a temporary administration led by Kostas Generakis took charge.
+The new administration put the club's finances in order and at the same time proceeded with the transfers of Refik Šabanadžović, Vasilis Dimitriadis and Alexis Alexandris.
 AEK Stadium was renamed to "Nikos Goumas Stadium".
-Under Bajević the team presented a solid performance and won the title, with Dimitriadis f8inishing as the top scorer of the league.
+Under Bajević, the team presented a solid performance and won the title, with Dimitriadis finishing as the top scorer of the league.
 After the season was over, Dimitris Melissanidis and Giannis Karras purchased the shares of Zafiropoulos.
-In the summer of 1992, the new owners of the club, helped the club recover financially and supporte Bdajević. with siginings such as Zoran Slišković, Tasos Mitropoulos, and Ilias Atmatsidis, while in December Vasilios Tsiartas and Charis Kopitsis also arrived.
+In the summer of 1992, the new owners of the club, helped the club recover financially and supported Bajević with siginings such as Zoran Slišković, Tasos Mitropoulos and Ilias Atmatsidis, while in December Vasilios Tsiartas and Charis Kopitsis also arrived.
 AEK won the title for the second consecutive season with a 1-point difference from Panathinaikos.
-Dimitriadis emerged again top scorer as the league's top with 33 goals, winning the European Silver Shoe.
-The following season Bajević, decided to make a renewal in the roster, signing the youngsters Vasilios Borbokis and Michalis Kasapis.
+Dimitriadis emerged again as the league's top scorer with 33 goals, winning the European Silver Shoe.
+In the following season, Bajević decided to make a renewal in the roster, signing the youngsters Vasilios Borbokis and Michalis Kasapis.
 AEK won the championship and with three successive championship wins, established themselves as one of the most successful periods in their history.
 Alexis Alexandris alongside Krzysztof Warzycha of Panathinaikos were the top scorers of the league.